vomaksh/cursor-linux/README.md

 ## vomaksh/cursor-linux

 Cursor code editor only provides AppImages for linux.
 AppImages have a lot of issues with system integration.

 This repo helps to fix that issue by creating rpm builds from AppImage.

+Supported distros
+- [x] Fedora 42